nabil828/AJAX-Demo/readme.md

 ---
 # Why AJAX
-- There is a clear distinction between what is displayed on the page (content), appearance (style), and page functionality (feature).

-- Programmers who change what they need for a page don't have to worry about what the page looks like.

-- A pages created with Ajax load only small bits from the server.
-In most cases, you will run the code on the client.
-This will load the program first and allow it to react faster.

-- Ajax can be used specifically for reading XML or JSON.
-Create Asynchronous Calls: Ajax allows you to make asynchronous calls to your web server.
- This eliminates the need for the client browser to wait for all the data to arrive before  the user can interact with it again. ...
-Speed ​​Up:
 Ajax's main purpose is to improve the speed, performance, and ease of use of web applications.
+By creating asynchronous calls to a server:

+- Ajax eliminates the need for a client browser to wait for all the data to arrive before the user can interact with it again.
+- Also, pages created with Ajax load only small bits from the server increasing the usability of a the web page.

 ---
 # AJAX ⚔️ jQuery
 AJAX is a technology that exchanges data with a server and updates parts of a website without reloading the entire page.